 b) Search Engine Optimisation (SEO)

-We do well to note that the combination of SEO and PPC make for an outstanding marketing strategy.
+We do well to note that combining SEO and PPC makes for a great marketing strategy.

 c) Review Sites